Myths surrounding sex and disability: separating fact from fiction

 Disabled sex myth 8 – “If I have sex with a disabled person, will I catch what they’ve got?”

 Another one of the pervasive myths surrounding sex and disability is “if I have sex with a disabled person, will I catch what they’ve got?”

 No, for most of us, our disabilities are not catching; they’re not sexually transmitted.
 Of course, there are a few conditions, but we live in a world where safe sex should be what we’re all having, so even those people should be fairly safe.

 Let’s face it, if you’re having sex with me, you’re not going to catch being in a wheelchair off me – not unless we’re having sex in my wheelchair and in the throes of passion, you fall off and break your back.

 Disabled sex myth 9 – “Disabled people have to pay to have sex.”

-The truth is that most disabled people will go out and meet people, have a relationship, just like anyone else.
-But there are some people who feel they haven’t got the skills or social skills, and so they want to go out and pay for sex.
+The truth is that most disabled people will go out and meet people and have a relationship, just like anyone else.
+But some people feel they haven’t got the skills or social skills, so they want to go out and pay for sex.
 Is it wrong?
 Is it right?
 That’s not for me to say, but it’s not true that all disabled people are only getting sex when they’ve got the money to pay for it.

 Disabled sex myth 10 – “Disabled people are a burden on their partners.”

 The majority of disabled people do not need much, or any, care at all.
-There is a very small number that does need quite a high level of care, but surely won’t they have it in place already?
+A very small number needs quite a high level of care, but surely they won’t have it in place already?
 It’s not like they didn’t do anything before they met you.
 But that attitude is so ingrained in us that even disabled people feel that way too.